7 Dazzling Art Galleries in Oxford

 Art-wise, expect everything from contemporary European works spanning the Renaissance all the way through to the noughties.
 Big names with artwork on display include Jan van Kessel the Elder, George Jones, and Camille Pissarro.

-A huge portion of this Oxford museum and art gallery is also dedicated to Egyptology, which we think is well worth checking out while you’re there.
+A huge portion of this Oxford museum and art gallery is also dedicated to Egyptology, which I think is well worth checking out while you’re there.

 Modern Art Oxford